Future lookin' good youth (safe place to be)

 How to apply:

 We want to make sure that young people are at the heart of the of the projects we fund.
 To achieve this, we aim to involve young people at as many stages of the decision-making process as possible.
-We are asking organisations to create a two to three minute video about their project along with 250 words by Friday, 7 February 2020.
+We are asking organisations to create a two to three minute video about their project along with 250 words, as well as completing a short application form about your organisation and how much you want to apply for by Friday, 7 February 2020.
 Your videos and proposals will be shortlisted by young people as well as Comic Relief staff to determine who goes through to the second stage.

 For more information on how to apply please see the links below: